Aashay-chaudhari/stock_management/README.md

 # Stock Management ( Project at master branch of this repo )

-A stock management application i created for KrushiArk Naturals and was later sold as an independent stock management software.
-It is a web application based on django framework in python.
+A stock management application I created for KrushiArk Naturals was later sold as an independent stock management software.
+It is a web application based on Django framework in Python.
 The features of this project are listed below :
 1) Provides an admin user interface to execute all CRUD operations on all models registered on admin site.
 Every operation done by Admin is also tracked.
-2) Provides intuitive user interface for a user to manage his stock management requirements namely:
+2) Provides an intuitive user interface for a user to manage his stock management requirements namely:
       1)**Adding New Product**
       2) Showing previous Purchases/Sales of a particular product
       3) Edit Product